torgeir/hyperappish/README.md

 ## How does it work?

-Create a state tree and a corresponding operations that modify each part of it.
+Create a state tree and a corresponding operations object that modify each part of it.

 ```js
 const state = {